We are still finalizing some details for this program, however, applications are OPEN.

 Florence is the ideal setting to spend the summer studying in one of the most historic, cultural and beautiful cities in the world.
 The city is filled with cobblestone streets, open-air markets, unique food experiences, artistic masterpieces, stunning architecture.
 This program is designed for students of all majors interested in: Italian language, culture, studio arts, art history, psychology, and more.
 You will take 2 courses (6 or 7 credits - depending on the courses that you select) on this 6-week long program.
 No previous Italian language experience is necessary.

 The city of Florence and hills of Tuscany becomes your classroom during this program.
 The program includes full day excursion to Siena and San Gimignano.
-Students also have the opportunity to interact with the local community and immerse themselves in optional cultural activities through the CAPA My Global Education program.
+Students also have the opportunity to interact with the local community and immerse themselves in optional cultural activities through the CAPA My Global City program.
 CAPA-led events include a walk up to Piazzale Michelangelo for stunning views over the city of Florence and a hike in the nearby hills, followed by dinner in one of the best pizzerias in town.
 Other activities, often self-guided, reflect what’s going on in the city at the time and may include a walking tour to the most important markets of Florence, tasting typical Italian snacks, a night at the opera, or attending soccer match at the Florence Stadium.

 As an engaged and active participant in this program, you will have the opportunity to develop: